NexGen-Innovators-co/studdyhub_repo/README.md

-# NoteMind
+# StuddyHub

-NoteMind is an advanced note-taking application designed to help users organize, manage, and retrieve their notes efficiently.
+StuddyHub is an advanced note-taking application designed to help users organize, manage, and retrieve their notes efficiently.
 Built by NexGen-Innovators-co, it combines intuitive user experience with powerful features for productivity and collaboration.

 ## Table of Contents